augustin-wien/augustina-backend/README.md

 ## Troubleshooting

 ```"invalid character '}' looking for beginning of object key string```
--> you might have a false comme at the end of your json
+-> You might have a false commY at the end of your json